nguyenthanhjt/introduction-to-container-docker-kubernetes-openshift/module04-the-kubernetes-ecosystem_openshift-Istio-etc/01_v_Introduction-to-RedHat-OpenShift.md

 ## OpenShift CLI

+OpenShift offers a set of command-line interface (CLI) tools that let users perform various admin and development operations from the terminal.

-OpenShift offers a set of CLI tools, the most common being `oc`, which is used for admin and development operations.
-It runs on Windows, Linux, or Mac, and allows for working with project source code, scripting OpenShift operations, and managing projects.
+The OpenShift CLI or `oc` is the most commonly used CLI tool to perform end-to-end operations.
+It runs on Windows, Linux, or Mac.

-- OpenShift includes `kubectl` capabilities but extends `oc` for native OpenShift features like DeploymentConfigs, BuildConfigs, Routes, and ImageStreams.
+`oc` lets you work directly with project source code using command scripts, script OpenShift operations, and manage projects during restricted bandwidth or availability of the web console.

+Since OpenShift runs on top of a Kubernetes cluster, a copy of `kubectl` is also included with `oc`.

+The `oc` and `kubectl` binary offer the same capabilities, but `oc` is further extended to natively support OpenShift
+features: that are not available in standard Kubernetes.
+- DeploymentConfigs
+- BuildConfigs
+- Routes
+- ImageStreams and ImageStreamTags.
+- Inbuilt log-in command for authentication.
-- Additional commands like `new-app` make it easier to get applications started with existing source code or images.
+- Additional commands: like `new-app` are also supported by `oc`, which makes it easier to get new applications started using existing source code or pre-built images.

 ## Conclusion - Recap